web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 CSS              selector strings, property values, markup
 ================ ==============================================================
 ```

+Determine which input sources are relevant for your chosen feature, and build a
+list of values which seem worthwhile to test (keep reading for advice on
+identifying worthwhile values).
+For features that accept multiple sources of
+input, remember that the interaction between values can often produce
+interesting results.
+Every value you identify should go into your testing plan.

 *Example:* This is the first step of the `Notification` constructor from [the
 Notifications standard](https://notifications.spec.whatwg.org/#constructors):